percivalalb/LaserMod/README.md

 Modjam3
 ==================

-The repo for the mod we, The Lumpkins will be creating for Modjam 3 Starting on the 13th I will start coding and commiting code.
-While working on the code I will be commiting about every 15 minutes (I will try my best).
-If I have not commited for more that 15 mintues I have most probably take a break :D
+The repo for the mod we, The Lumpkins, will be creating for Modjam 3 Starting on the 13th I will start coding and commiting code changes.
+While working on the code, I will to my best to commit about every 15 minutes.
+If I have not commited for more that 15 mintues, that means I'm on a break :D